Dermot Desmond holds the Datalex cards as airlines fight for survival

 It all couldn’t be happening at a worse time for Datalex, the Irish travel retail software provider to airlines, which was hoping that a grim 2019, dogged by an accounting scandal, would give way to a steadier 2020.

-Datalex issued a warning in early April saying it expects a “significant impact” on sales this year as the global aviation industry has ground to a virtual halt.
+Datalex issued a warning in early April saying it expected a “significant impact” on sales this year as the global aviation industry has ground to a virtual halt.

 “This is an unprecedented time for our industry, and it is difficult to accurately quantify the likely impact of Covid-19 on our financial and trading performance at this stage,” it said, adding that it was taking a red pen to staff costs and eliminating discretionary spending to help protect its finances.